 With a capacitor (or shortcutting) between pins 1 and 8 , it has a gain of Gv = 2x15K/150 =200 (46dB).

 The common emitter amplifier (Q7) amplifies the low amplitude input signal to a suitable level directly coupled to the output stage

 It is a class AB power amplifier, that is to say, a push-pull configuration where each transistor amplifies its corresponding half wave.

 Because of the poor gain of the PNP transistors, Q9 and Q10 are in a “compound PNP transistor” configuration where βTOTAL = βQ9 x βQ10

 In order to compensate the crossover distortion, the diodes D1 and D2 are used:

-In Push Pull topology as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage, which is the voltage over base-emitter junction.
+In Push-Pull topology, as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage, which is the voltage over the base-emitter junction.
 It is typically around ± 0.6 V.